-Important: Thoroughly hydrate the plant by submersing the root zone in a container of water for 10 minutes while you prepare for planting.
+Thoroughly hydrate the plant by submersing the root zone in a container of water for 10 minutes while you prepare for planting.

-- 1. Remove and discard the clear plastic bag from around the - 2.
+- 1. Remove and discard the clear plastic bag from around the pot. - 2.
 After watering, remove the pot by holding the plant upside down in one hand and squeezing the sides of the pot with the other. - 3.
 Prepare the root ball for planting by gently disturbing the surface roots with your fingers, fork, or gardening tool and pruning any damaged roots.
 This will encourage the roots to begin growing outward into the new soil. - 4.
-Dig a hole at least twice as deep and twice as wide as the plant's root ball.
-Tomatoes are a rare exception where planting deeply is beneficial.
-Plant each tomato where only 3-5 inches of the stem is above the soil line.
-Tall tomato plants can be planted on their side in a trench with the tops bent upward.
-Refill the hole or trench with soil, firming the soil around the plant with your fingers. - 5.
+Dig a hole twice as deep and twice as wide as the plant's root ball.
+Partially backfill the hole with soil and place the plant into the hole.
+The top of the root ball should be level with the ground surrounding the hole.
+Refill the hole with soil, firming the soil around the plant with your fingers.
+Check to be sure the plant is not planted too deeply.
+If it is, raise the plant carefully and re-firm the soil. - 5.
 Water thoroughly.